 My private practice re-opened, but evolved, in 2011.
-I began supervising LPCAs (provisionally licensed counselors).
+I began supervising LPCAs (provisionally licensed counselors, now called LCMHCAs).
 Between 2011 and 2018, my private practice was only the provision of supervision services to beginning counselors.
-I currently provide supervision to 10-15 LPCAs across North Carolina.
+I currently provide supervision to approximately 5-6 LCMHCAs across North Carolina.

-I re-opened my counseling practice in January of 2018 - to get back to doing something that I love - counseling.
+I re-opened the counseling side of my practice in January of 2018 - to get back to doing something that I love - counseling.
 My practice is only part-time; I still work full-time at NCCU.

 Some of my writings: